-Support foster care system reforms, including state implementation of the federal Fostering Connections to Success Act and increasing foster care rates.
-Major child welfare reform legislation adopted by Congress last year authorizes federal participation in kin caregiver payments, provides a state option to extend foster care and adoption services to age 21, de-links adoptions assistance from income eligibility rules, increase incentives for adopting older youth and special needs children and makes other needed reforms.
-The State should act quickly to pass legislation that takes maximum advantage of these options.
-Additionally, the City supports an increase to foster care rates in California, which are grossly insufficient, by some estimates covering only 60-70% of the actual cost of raising a child, making it difficult to recruit and retain foster families.
+Support state implementation of much needed reforms to the foster care system, including increasing foster care rates.
+Foster care rates in California are grossly insufficient, by some estimates covering only 60-70% of the actual cost of raising a child, making it difficult to recruit and retain foster families.
 In a recent lawsuit brought against the State, a federal court ruled that California's rates place it in violation of the Child Welfare Act.
 The judge did not mandate increased rates but as a first step ordered the California Department of Social Services to conduct a systematic review to determine the actual cost of providing foster care (i.e., shelter, food, clothing, transportation, etc.).
 The court win presents an opportunity to advocate for completion of the CDSS study, and to push for an eventual increase in state rates.
+Fully funding county costs for the Transitional Housing Plus Program which helps preserve housing for foster children is also a priority.
+This program will aid almost 70 emancipating foster youth, at a cost of \$1.3 million.
+Establish funding for residential services for at risk youth ages 15 to 20.